uku3lig/armor-hud/config.md

      * If enabled, a small warning will appear at the slot of the item with low durability.
      * Default value: `true`
 15. ##### `"minDurabilityValue"`
-     * If durability value of a displayed item is equal or lower than this setting, a warning can be shown.
+     * If durability value of a displayed item is equal or lower than this setting, a warning will be shown.
      * Default value: `5`
 16. ##### `"minDurabilityPercentage"`
-     * If durability of a displayed item is equal or below this percentage, a warning can be shown.
+     * If durability of a displayed item is equal or below this percentage, a warning will be shown.
      * Default value: `0.05`
-17. ##### `"warningIconBobbingIntervalMs"`
+17. ##### `"warningBobIntensity"`
      * This parameter defines how quickly warning icon will move up and down when shown.
        Lower the number quicker the motion.
      * Set to 0 if you want to disable bobbing.
-     * Default value: `2000.0`
+     * Default value: `3`